MicrosoftDocs/win32/desktop-src/DevNotes/opencl.md

 ---
-Description: Open- cl is a library that ships with various Windows components.
-For reference documentation for the APIs in this library, see https://www.khronos.org/registry/Open- cl/.
+Description: OpenCL is a library that ships with various Windows components.
+For reference documentation for the APIs in this library, see https://www.khronos.org/registry/OpenCL/.
-title: Open- cl
+title: OpenCL
-ms.topic: arti- cle
+ms.topic: article
 ms.date: 04/17/2020
 topic_type:
 - APIRef